Officials: More than 20 cars damaged in fire

 An aerial view showed a massive lot with hundreds of vehicles on it.
 Footage from the scene showed multiple vehicles on fire.

-Officials said one firefighter was transported to Long Island Community Hospital in East Patchogue for treatment of an unspecified “medical issue.”
+Officials said one firefighter was taken to Long Island Community Hospital in East Patchogue for treatment of an unspecified “medical issue.”

 Police said the cause of the fire is under investigation by Arson Squad detectives.
 This is routine and does not necessarily mean the fire is suspicious.